Expected Completion: 2022

 Location: Peckham, London

-Flexibility and longevity have been a key consideration in the design of the building.
-As a practice we have a principle of using ‘thick’ materials: those that look as beautiful when they have aged as they are new; materials that can also be changed and refreshed according to tastes or fashion.
-Throughout the house we have employed these principles, for instance, using simple pine floor boards throughout the upper storeys – floors that can be painted, varnished, or carpeted; masonry internal walls that can be left exposed, plastered or painted.
+Flexibility and longevity have been key considerations in the design of the building.
+As a practice, we have a principle of using ‘thick’ materials: those that look as beautiful when they have aged as when new; materials that can also be changed and refreshed according to tastes or fashion.
+Throughout the house we have employed these principles, for instance, simple pine floorboards that can be painted, varnished, or carpeted; masonry internal walls that can be left exposed, plastered or painted.

 The much-favoured Victorian terrace was a reference point during the design process and the house borrows many of the tried and tested design principles – being adaptable, light, spacious, well-proportioned and constructed with robust materials – and interpolates them all to create a practical, but modern and sustainable home.